 A major activity of Professor Fels in recent years has been the provision of programs for top public sector leaders in China and India.
 The China Advanced Leadership Program – conceived, negotiated and directed by Professor Fels – is undertaken in partnership with the Organization Department of the Community Party of China, the Department in charge of all important personnel decisions in China and generally regarded as the most powerful part of the Communist Party of China (see for example Richard McGregor's The Party, Harper Collins, 2011).

 Professor Fels also plays other major roles in Australia.
-He chairs the National Mental Health Commission and takes part in many government committees and major inquiries at both national and state levels in many fields.
+He is the former Chair of the National Mental Health Commission and takes part in many government committees and major inquiries at both national and state levels in many fields.
 For example, he has chaired or co-chaired major inquiries into executive pay, government integrity, parliamentary entitlements, the Access Privacy card (a kind of national identity card), community organizations, the taxi industry, insurance company pricing, and health evaluation programs.

 He chairs the Haven Foundation, which provides accommodation to mentally ill persons.